Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games: Mean-Payoff Value Function

-Note that given a satisfying strategy in the product game, the proof of Lemma~\ref{lem:mp_memorylessStochModel} describes how to obtain a corresponding satisfying strategy in the original game.
+Given a satisfying strategy in the product game, the proof of Lemma~\ref{lem:mp_memorylessStochModel} describes how to obtain a corresponding satisfying strategy in the original game.
 Hence, strategies obtained through algorithm $\mpAlgoName$ are preserved alongside the answer to the $\BWC$ problem when going back to the original game.

-We now study the main steps of algorithm $\mpAlgoName$, assuming the simplifying assumptions granted by the preprocessing.
+We now study the main steps of the algorithm, assuming the simplifying assumptions given by the preprocessing.